frenchfulton94/frontend-nanodegree-mobile-portfolio/src/README.md

 - compressed local images
 - moved inline script to the end of index.html
 - moved perfmatters.js script to bottom of index.html and added a `defer` attribute
+- Used JavaScript to load Google web fonts

 ## main.js Optimizations
 - Removed the functions `determineDx` and moved its functionality into `changePizzaSizes`